-- (A) In the principal market for the asset or liability, or - (B) In the absence of a principal market, in the most advantageous market for the asset or liability
+- (A) In the principal market for the asset or liability, or - (B) In the absence of a principal market, in the most advantageous market for the asset or liability in their economic best interest.

 The principal or the most advantageous market must be accessible to by the Company.